monsrud/mp3tuner/README.md

 2. Run *docker compose up*

 3. Sox will create a number of mp3 files in the current directory.
+Files named output-x.mp3 or output+x.mp3 where x is the number of hundredths of a semitone up or down from the input.mp3.

 4. Make sure your instrument is in tune.
 Try playing against some of the mp3 files until you find one that sounds right.